Wayfinding across complex indoor and outdoor sites

 Managing paths and Informing users of disruptions

-The WAi2Go map editor enables authorised users to post notifications to the map, to disable paths or elevators, or to add hazards that may affect specific users.
+Authorised users can post notifications to the map, to disable paths or elevators, or to add hazards that may affect specific users.
 Door opening and closing times are integrated with the system to synchronise with the navigation engine, so as to ensure valid, around-the-clock routes are always presented to the user.